mojohaus/jaxb2-maven-plugin/src/site/markdown/index.md

 two JDK-supplied tools XJC and Schemagen, through its [JAXB implementation dependencies](./dependencies.html).

-> **Note**: Note that this plugin documentation is released with and
+> **Note**: This documentation is released with and valid for its corresponding
-> valid for its corresponding binary version as indicated in the top right
+> plugin version as indicated in the top right corner of each documentation page.
-> corner of this documentation.
-This documentation is valid for the
+> Specifically, this documentation is valid for the 2.x version of the plugin
-> 2.x version of the plugin, and not for the jaxb2-maven-plugin version 1.x.
+> (not for the jaxb2-maven-plugin version 1.x).

-## Upgrading from version 1.x
+### Upgrading from version 1.x

 The jaxb2-maven-plugin was completely reimplemented for version 2, which means that some/most parameters work differently from the 1.x versions of the plugin.
 The plugin's configuration is therefore not backwards compatible with the 1.x versions.

-The usage examples provide guides to configuring the 2.x version of the plugin.
+The usage examples below provide guides to configuring the 2.x version of the plugin.
+In most cases, only the source properties should need your attention unless you use a nonstandard project layout; most default settings from the 1.x versions of the plugin have been preserved.

 ## Goals Overview